nirmata/kyverno-charts/charts/kyverno-monitor/README.md

 The command removes all the Kubernetes components associated with the chart and deletes the release.

+Note: The crd `kyvernomonitor.security.nirmata.io` needs to be deleted manually

 ## Configuration

 The following table lists the configurable parameters of the kyverno chart and their default values.